 Withdrawal: A student may withdraw from a course with a grade of W during the withdrawal period.
 The instructor's signature is not required.
-A complete withdrawal must be done in person and involves withdrawing from all ASU classes, not just Math 266.
+A complete withdrawal must be done in person and that it involves withdrawing from all ASU classes, not just Math 265.
 Students will not be withdrawn if they merely stop coming to class.
 It is a student's responsibility to verify whether they have in fact withdrawn from a class.

 The grade of Incomplete: A grade of incomplete will be awarded only in the event that a documented emergency or illness prevents the student who is doing acceptable work from completing a small percentage of the course requirements.
+The incomplete is not a "get out of jail free" card and cannot be used as an alternative to withdrawal, or as a way to re-take the class for free.
 The guidelines in the current general ASU catalog regarding a grade of incomplete will be strictly followed.

-Instructor-Initiated Drop: At the instructor's discretion, a student who has not attended any class during the first week of classes may be administratively dropped from the course.
+- Instructor-Initiated Drop: At the instructor's discretion, a student who has not attended any class during the first week of classes may be administratively dropped from the course.
 However, students should be aware that non-attendance will NOT automatically result in their being dropped from the course.
 Thus, a student should not assume they are no longer registered for a course simply because they did not attend class during the first week.
-It is the student's responsibility to be aware of their registration status.

-Final Exam Make-up Policy: The final exam schedule listed in the Schedule of Classes will be strictly followed.
-No changes may be made in this schedule without prior approval of the Dean of the College of Liberal Arts and Sciences.
+It is the student's responsibility to be aware of their registration status. - Final Exam Make-up Policy: The final exam schedule listed in the Schedule of Classes will be strictly followed.
+Except to resolve those situations described below, no changes may be made in this schedule without prior approval of the Dean of the College of Liberal Arts and Sciences.
 Under this schedule, if a conflict occurs, or a student has more than three exams on one day, the instructors may be consulted about an individual schedule adjustment.
 If necessary, the matter may be pursed further with the appropriate dean(s).
 This procedure applies to conflicts among any combination of Downtown Phoenix campus, Tempe campus, Polytechnic campus, West campus, and/or off campus class.
 Make-up exams will NOT be given for reasons of a non-refundable airline tickets, vacation plans, work schedules, weddings, family reunions, and other such activities.
-Students should consult the final exam schedule before making end-of-semester travel plans.

-Disability Accommodations: If you have a disability that needs accommodating, please report this privately to the instructor by the end of the first week of class.
-You should also contact the Disability Resource Center at (480) 965 - 1234 (voice) or (480) 965 - 9000 (TTY).
+Students should consult the final exam schedule before making end-of-semester travel plans. - Disability Accommodations: If you have a disability that needs accommodating, please report this privately to the instructor by the end of the first week of class.
+You should also contact the Disability Resource Center at (480) 965 1234 (voice) or (480) 965 9000 (TTY).
 All efforts will be made to ensure you have equal opportunity to succeed in the course.